markrogoyski/math-php/README.md

 $ php composer.phar install
 ```

-Composer will install Math PHP inside your vendor folder.
+Composer will install MathPHP inside your vendor folder.
 Then you can add the following to your
 .php files to use the library with Autoloading.

 ```php